sagecodes/learn-to-code-html-css/readme.md

 ###### CSS Grid

 Its best practice now days to make sure your site if mobile responsive.
-It used to be common to use a 3rd party library like Bootstrap to make a grid system to change where content is placed on a website depending on the size of the screen.
+It used to be common to use a 3rd party library like [Bootstrap](https://getbootstrap.com/) to make a grid system to change where content is placed on a website depending on the size of the screen.
 It was also possible to do this using some simple math and [media queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp), but now its even simpler and easy to do with [CSS Grid](https://www.w3schools.com/css/css_grid.asp)!
+Though things like bootstrap are still popular and good to learn!